Wednesday, May 25, 2016

 Then, early in the morning, when it seemed that Father Christmas would never complete his rounds on Christmas Eve, there was a thud in front of Lucia’s house, several whinnies, and a large, red glowing reindeer light.

 “Are there any good children in this house?”
-Father Christmas said, knocking on the front door with a sack of gifts.
+Father Christmas called.

-“Ho!
-Ho!
-Ho!
-Merry Christmas!”
-Father Christmas said.
-“Not a worry, we made do.
-Now go join your brothers.
-I have seven other reindeer, but I had to go after the lost one until I found you!
-We flew all night.
+“I have seven other reindeer, but I had to go after the lost one until I found you!”
+Father Christmas said to Prancer.
+“We flew all night.
 I didn’t forget you.”

 As the story goes, Prancer made sure to be especially alert when flying on Christmas Eve and never got lost again.
+Christmas was on time every year after that because of a Swedish girl who took in a stranger.
+Each Christmas Eve after that, Lucia watched for a flash of red light in the sky and hoped Prancer might visit again.
+God Jul!

 Mr. Bayard, a former United States Senator, had put marrying his daughter to an upstanding man on the top of his Christmas wish list.
-It was definitely on the list above a new, hand-woven stocking or box of candy canes.
+It was definitely on the list above a new, hand-knit stocking or box of candy canes.

 “Must you really present me to high society, especially at Christmas?” the 21-year-old asked.
 “If I have to attend, at least I can wear a mask.”